UW Transitional Care Team

 The Nurse Practitioner (NP) is an advanced practice registered nurse who through advanced education has increased decision-making skills and clinical skills and is able to order labs, tests, medications and referrals needed.
 The Transitional Care NP meets patients while hospitalized, reviews medical history, functional and cognitive status, and performs a physical exam prior to discharge.
 After discharge, the NP may visit the patient in their home or assisted living facility to review their hospital discharge plan, perform a follow up assessment, home safety evaluation and review of medications.
 All findings are communicated back to the primary care provider.

 The Medical Director works with the other members of the transitional care team to ensure the healthcare providers provide high-quality service to our patients.
 In addition to collaborating with the team to develop standards of practice, the medical director addresses medical issues that arise in our most complex patients who have recently discharged home.

 The Program Specialist is responsible for working with the director and interdisciplinary teams to coordinate system wide effort to improve transitions of care for patients.
 The program specialist serves as a nursing staff educator and consultant on issues related to transitions of care.
 The program specialist analyzes transitional care practices and evaluates patient outcomes to ensure practice standards and clinical programming meet excellence in patient outcomes.

-The Program Director is accountable for developing, coordinating and evaluating transitional care initiatives across the UW Health system.
-The program director assures coordination of efforts and assists with aligning strategic priorities in order to support patient-centered initiatives that promote quality of care transitions across health care settings and to avoid duplication of programs, staff and services.
-The program director implements and evaluates transitional care initiatives across the healthcare continuum and makes recommendations for improvement based upon evidence-based research and protocols.
+The Director is accountable for developing, coordinating and evaluating transitional care initiatives across the UW Health System.
+The director assures coordination of efforts and assists with aligning strategic priorities in order to support patient-centered initiatives that promote quality of care transitions across healthcare settings and to avoid duplication of programs, staff and services.
+The director implements and evaluates transitional care initiatives across the healthcare continuum and makes recommendations for improvement based upon evidence-based research and protocols.